-The Spring ’22 Salesforce release lands on production in a couple of weeks, and BrightGen’s latest of our world famous release webinars already took place on February 2nd.
+The Spring ’22 Salesforce release is out, and BrightGen’s latest of our world famous release webinars took place on February 2nd.
 Clive Platt and I, Keir Bowden, aka Bob Buzzard, ran through all the new features in a 45 min video.
 You can request an on-demand recording of the webinar here, and here are our top picks from the new release.

 See Recent Changes in Forecast Categories